Rohitm919/Zomato-Restaurants/description.md

 # Zomato Restaurants Analysis

 This directory contains the notebook with code, dataset(s), and a PowerPoint file.
-For a detailed explanation of the code, check out the [Medium](https://medium.com/@vijay_sundaram/exploratory-data-analysis-of-zomato-data-in-python-unveiling-insights-for-restaurant-success-0db332f95bab) blog.

 ## Description
 The project aims to provide comprehensive insights for aspiring restaurant owners in India.